 It would be a rare diver who came to Santo and didn’t dive the Coolidge, as the Coolidge is a very rare dive.
 But the Coolidge is a very particular dive: it is big and deep.
 Imagine starting from the gangway and wandering around a massive luxury cruise liner (because that’s what it was) – how long would it take you to explore it?
-Now imagine you can only explore it for 30 to 40 mins at a time before you have to be back at the gangway: how many times would you need to go?
+Now imagine you can only explore it for 30 to 40 mins at a time before you have to be back on shore: how many times would you need to go?
 Also imagine the lights are out and it’s dark inside – would you go without a guide?
-Don’t plan a dive on the Coolidge – plan many, and plan them with someone with years of experience.
-This is not a ‘hire a tank and wander off the beach’ type of dive.
-Just so you know.
+Don’t plan a dive on the Coolidge – plan several, and plan them with someone with years of experience.